craftcms/docs/docs/3.x/extend/plugin-editions.md

 ## Define the Editions

-To add edition support to a plugin, begin by defining the available editions (in ascending order), by overriding <api:craft\base\Plugin::editions()>.
+To add edition support to a plugin, begin by defining the available editions (in ascending order), by overriding <api3:craft\base\Plugin::editions()>.

 ```php
 class Plugin extends \craft\base\Plugin;